Turkish art: 18th to 20th centuries

 In the 18th and 19th centuries Turkish art and architecture became more heavily influenced by contemporary European styles, leading to over-elaborated and fussy detail in decoration.
 European-style painting was slow to be adopted, with Osman Hamdi Bey (1842–1910) for long a somewhat solitary figure.
 He was a member of the Ottoman administrative elite who trained in Paris, and painted throughout his long career as a senior administrator and curator in Turkey.
 Many of his works represent the subjects of Orientalism from the inside, as it were.

+Alongside the broader European influences on decoration, the period also saw the synthesis of foreign techniques with traditional Ottoman tastes to create new art forms.
+A notable example is Çeşm-i Bülbül (literally "Nightingale's Eye"), a distinctive type of decorative glassware developed in the late 18th to early 19th centuries.

 20th century and onward

 A transition from Islamic artistic traditions under the Ottoman Empire to a more secular, Western orientation has taken place in Turkey.
 Modern Turkish painters are striving to find their own art forms, free from Western influence.
 Sculpture is less developed, and public monuments are usually heroic representations of Atatürk and events from the war of independence.
 Literature is considered the most advanced of contemporary Turkish arts.